A metric Kan-Thurston theorem: Assembly conjectures

 It follows that the $(\calk^?_*,\frakf,\tilg)$ assembly conjecture holds as claimed.

 The homomorphism $\alpha:\tilg\rightarrow G$ induces an equivariant map $\ebar\tilg\rightarrow \ebar G$ and hence a commutative square as below:

+in which the horizontal maps are both called $\ind_\alpha$, and come from the identifications $\ind_\alpha(\ebar\tilg)=\ebar G$ and $\ind_\alpha(*)=*$.
 By Theorem~\ref{thm:genequiv}, the map down the left side of the diagram is an isomorphism, and by the argument given in the first paragraph the top horizontal map is an isomorphism.
 It follows that the lower horizontal map is an isomorphism if and only if the map down the right side is an isomorphism. \end{proof}

 There are a number of assembly conjectures to which Theorem~\ref{thm:assembly} applies.
 In each case discussed below, the smoothness of the relevant homology theory is established in~\cite{bartechtlueck}.